someodd/someodd.github.io/phlog-mirror/_posts/2024-10-20-terminals_linux_vt320.gopher.md

 ---

-## VT320/server setup
+I have a VT320 with a unix-style LK401 (?) keyboard.
+I connected it via serial to my Debian server.
+Here's how.

 I have a USB/Serial adapter, but you can just connect via serial.
 Serial has different formats.
 For example, a common one is called something like RS232.

-I have a VT320 with a unix-style LK401 (?) keyboard.

 ### Terminal/VT320 setup: in the terminal config screen